hobby-kube/provisioning/provider/libvirt/README.md

 ## Prerequisites

-First of all, a working KVM / QEMU host is needed.
+First of all, a working KVM / QEMU host with bridged networking is needed.
-The module works both on the same host as well as on a machine with `qemu+ssh`-access to a host machine.
+The module works both when provisioned from the virtualization host as well as on a machine with `qemu+ssh`-access to a host machine.
-Some installations have to be made on the machine that is used for Terraform provisioning:
+Some installations have to be made **on the machine that is used for Terraform provisioning**:

 * terraform-provider-libvirt
 * mkisofs